Bella Breen writes historical romance stories with Jane Austen’s Pride & Prejudice characters.

-While Mr. Darcy rushes to London to help Miss Lydia Bennet avoid ruination, the unexpected death of their father throws Miss Elizabeth Bennet’s future into doubt.
-The remaining Bennet women move to London in order to support themselves, and Elizabeth accepts the first position as a governess she can find—with the Countess of Bremont and her ward, Madeleine.
+While Mr. Darcy rushes to London to help Lydia avoid ruination, the unexpected death of their father throws Elizabeth Bennet’s future into doubt.
+Elizabeth accepts the first position as a governess she can find—with the Countess of Bremont and her ward, Madeleine.

-But the Countess is crueler than she could have imagined, and she finds herself a virtual prisoner alongside Madeleine.
+The Countess is crueler than she could have imagined, and Elizabeth finds herself a virtual prisoner alongside Madeleine.
 Elizabeth must devise a plan to free herself and her young friend from the Countess’s schemes…

-With the help of Mr. Bingley, he travels to London and searches for her with the only information he has: her name and her position.
-Darcy must know if her feelings for him have changed since he last proposed.
-Will he find Elizabeth before the Countess can separate them forever?
+Mr. Darcy searches for Elizabeth with the only information he has: her name and her position.
+Will he find Elizabeth before the Countess separates them forever?

-Love Unmasked is a Cinderella and Pride and Prejudice mashup story of 50,000 words that is a stand alone novel.
-This book features second chances, a lost love, forbidden love, women in peril and a happy reunion.
+Darcy’s Cinderella is a Cinderella story of 50,000 words that features second chances, masquerade balls, a lost love, forbidden love, women in peril and a happy reunion.

 Elizabeth walked to the dresser she and Jane shared.
 She heard the familiar creaking of the floorboard in the room’s middle as she stepped on it.
 Jane had the top two drawers and Elizabeth the bottom two.
 The drawer closest to the floor never slid out smoothly but would catch on the left side.
 Elizabeth jerked it for the last time and pulled it out.